The Bob Hatcher Conservation Award

 The nominee’s achievement must be easily recognizable and clearly demonstrated by results.

-Nomination Process: The candidate shall be nominated by sending an email to THS President Josh Campbell at tnherpsociety(at)gmail.com (replace the word at with the symbol @) that includes your name/affiliation and the nominee's name/affiliation and providing a 1-2 page narrative description of the nominee’s accomplishments and include an explanation of their significance or impact, that is, why the nominee’s accomplishments are important and worthy of recognition.
+Nomination Process: The candidate shall be nominated by sending an email to the THS President at tnherpsociety(at)gmail.com that includes your name/affiliation and the nominee's name/affiliation and providing a 1-2 page narrative description of the nominee’s accomplishments and include an explanation of their significance or impact, that is, why the nominee’s accomplishments are important and worthy of recognition.
 Candidate nominations should be submitted by a THS member to the THS board member of the Selection Committee.
 Please include Bob Hatcher Conservation Award nomination.

 The winner of the Robert Hatcher Award for achievement will be selected by the selection Committee based on the impact and relevance of the candidate’s conservation achievement.